 PMC began working in Mali in November of 2004.
-The annual population growth rate is 3.01 percent leading the population to nearly triple by the year 2050.
+The present annual population growth rate is 3.18 percent--left unchanged, the population will triple by the year 2050.

 PMC has worked in Mali to address a number of health and human rights issues.
 Two radio serial dramas have been broadcast with incredible success.
 Listeners of Jigi ma Tignè (“Hope Is Allowed”) were 2.6 times more likely than non-listeners to know at least two methods of contraception and places to obtain contraception.
 Listeners were also 2.4 times more likely to say that they approve of condom use as a means to prevent AIDS.
 Listeners of Cesiri Tono (“Fruits of Perseverance”) were half as likely as non-listeners to prioritize educating boys over girls (11% vs. 22%) and 31 percent of listeners had discussed exploitative child labor during the period of the program, compared to 17 percent of non-listeners.